ammongit/containment-director/README.md

 ## The Objective

-Build the final HTML from its component parts: (requires Python 3.6+)
+Build the final HTML from its component parts.

+Requires Python3.6+ and jinja.

 ```
 $ ./build.py